-1.1 Minimum indoor air quality (IAQ) performance

-Establish minimum indoor air quality (IAQ) performance to enhance indoor air quality in buildings contributing to the comfort and well-being of occupants.
-To the extent that local applicable building code is stricter or further air quality performance is desired or required by this standard, the building systems may exceed these requirements.
-See specific elements of required air quality performance below.

-1.1.1.1 Mechanical ventilation systems must be designed using the ventilation rate procedure as defined by ASHRAE 62.1-2007, or the applicable local code, whichever is more stringent.
+1.1 Minim um indoor air quality (IAQ) performance the comfor quality per ninimum indoor air quality (IAQ) performance to enhance indoor air quality in buildings contributing to t and well-being of occupants.
+To the extent that local applicable building code is stricter or further air formance is desired or required by this standard, the building systems may exceed these requirements. ic elements of required air quality performance below.
+U 1.1.1 DESIGN 1.1.1.1 Mechanical ventilation systems must be designed using the ventilation rate procedure as defined by ASHRAE 62.1-2007, or the applicable local code, whichever is more stringent.
 OPTION 1.
 ASHRAE Standard 62.1-2007 or Non-U.S. Equivalent Meet the minimum requirements of Sections 4 through 7 of ASHRAE Standard 62.1-2007, Ventilation for Acceptable Indoor Air Quality (with errata but without addenda).
 Projects outside the U.S. may use a local equivalent to Sections 4 through 7 of ASHRAE Standard 62.1-2007.
-OR

-OPTION 2.
+OR OPTION 2.
 CEN Standards EN 15251: 2007 and EN 13779: 2007 Projects outside the U.S. may earn this prerequisite by meeting the minimum requirements of Annex B of Comité Européen de Normalisation (CEN) Standard EN 15251: 2007, Indoor environmental input parameters for design and assessment of energy performance of buildings addressing indoor air quality, thermal environment, lighting and acoustics; and the requirements of CEN Standard EN 13779: 2007, Ventilation for nonresidential buildings, Performance requirements for ventilation and room conditioning systems, excluding Section 7.3 - Thermal environment, 7.6 - Acoustic Environment, A.16, and A.17.

-- 1.1.2.1 Design ventilation systems to meet or exceed the minimum outdoor air ventilation rates as described in the ASHRAE standard.
+U 1.1.2 IMPLEMENTATION 1.1.2.1 Design ventilation systems to meet or exceed the minimum outdoor air ventilation rates as described in the ASHRAE standard.
 Balance the impacts of ventilation rates on energy use and indoor air quality to optimize for energy efficiency and occupant comfort.
-Use the ASHRAE Standard 62.1-2007 Users Manual (with errata but without addenda) for detailed guidance on meeting the referenced requirements. - 1.1.2.2 The mechanical engineers must use the Ventilation Rate Procedure defined in this ASHRAE standard to determine minimum outside air delivery rates.
-This requires listed anticipated occupant densities, airflow distribution efficiencies, outdoor air intake rates, and zone-by-zone airflows. - 1.1.3 COST IMPLICATIONS/LIFECYCLE COST ANALYSIS
+Use the ASHRAE Standard 62.1-2007 Users Manual (with errata but without addenda) for detailed guidance on meeting the referenced requirements.
+1.1.2.2 The mechanical engineers must use the Ventilation Rate Procedure defined in this ASHRAE standard to determine minimum outside air delivery rates.
+This requires listed anticipated occupant densities, airflow distribution efficiencies, outdoor air intake rates, and zone-by-zone airflows.
+1.1.2.3

-1.1.3.1 None - ASHRAE 62.1 - 2007 is the required standard for ventilation design for many
+U 1.1.3 COST IMPLICATIONS/LIFECYCLE COST ANALYSIS 1.1.3.1 None - ASHRAE 62.1 - 2007 is the required standard for ventilation design for many areas.
+U 1.1.4 CONSTRUCTION QUALITY ASSURANCE 1.1.4.1 Upon project completion, Commissioning Agent to verify actual ventilation rates satisfy requirements

-areas.

-1.1.4 CONSTRUCTION QUALITY ASSURANCE

-1.1.4.1 Upon project completion, Commissioning Agent to verify actual ventilation rates

-satisfy requirements